First New Zealand QROPS Launching for Expats Moving to Australia

 Update: Any UK pension transfers to New Zealand after March 9th, 2017 will face a 25% exit tax if you are resident in Australia.
 You would have to be resident in New Zealand first for five full years to avoid the exit tax.

 British, Irish and Dutch pensioners moving to Australia can all transfer their pensions to New Zealand and have their pension income paid tax-free into an Australian bank account at retirement.

 Australian Registered NZ Superannuation QROPS Vs Australian SMSF QROPS

 - Must be age 55 to transfer to an Australian SMSF

 - You cannot transfer to an Australian SMSF if you are over 74 or under 55 years of age

-- If you are 65 – 74, you need to be working full time in Australia to make pension contributions
+- If you are 65 – 74, you need to be working 40 hours in any 30 day period in Australia to make pension contributions

 - From 1 July 2017, the annual Non-Concessional Contributions (NCC) cap will be $100,000 per year

 - Individuals under age 65 will be eligible to bring forward 3 years ($300,000) of NCCs

 - You can access your pension only at preservation age in Australia – currently age 57.
 There is potential tax on income received between preservation age and age 60 and there is tax on growth at a rate of 15% or 10% for Capital gains offset by franking credits